-Oh yes, I also like to snack but aside from my love for snacking (healthy snacking that is for the most part), it might interest you to know that I wrote my first business plan at the age of 12.
-At the age of 15, I wondered why no one delivered VHS movies to homes – in later years, I watched a Netflix commercial in awe.
 I am a Toronto native who loves the city’s diverse and inspiring food and culture scene.
 In one block you can find Italian, Greek, Thai, Caribbean, and Mediterranean restaurants, and don’t get me started on the food trucks!
-I am a mom of two, born entrepreneur, aspiring cookbook author, cheese and greens lover, good food advocate, culinary arts student, student of nutrition and Contributor at Toronto Caribbean Newspaper (Healthy Green Eating).
-My mission here is to create, educate, and entertain through my love for food.
+I am a mom of two, born entrepreneur, aspiring cookbook author, veggies lover, good food advocate, culinary arts student, student of nutrition and Contributor at Toronto Caribbean Newspaper (Healthy Green Eating).
+My mission here is to create, educate, entertain and inspire through my love for food.

 “nothing will work unless you do.”
 Dr. Maya Angelou